 Failure Mode & Effect Analysis:

 FMEA is a synchronized group of activities that are intended to recognize and evaluate the potential failure of a product/process & its effects.
-FMEA is a methodology used to ensure that potential problems have been analysed, considered and addressed in any product and process development process.
+FMEA is a methodology used to ensure that potential problems have been analyzed, considered and addressed in any product and process development process.

 - Identify actions that could determine or reduce the chance of the potential failure occurring.